neal-p/EZ-TS/README.md

 You can edit the default config, or change the settings of a particular workflow by editing the config file in the /someworkflow/utilities/config.py

-To update input files in a workflow directory based on the /someworkflow/utilities/config.py file, run 're-configure'
+To update input files in a workflow directory based on the /someworkflow/utilities/config.py file, run 're-configure' anywhere in that workflow

 To submit the workflow simply execute the start.sh script in the base workflow directory './start.sh'